Mass Law Blog

 Trust but Verify: Peeking Inside the “Black Box” of Machine Learning

 In December 2023, The New York Times filed a landmark lawsuit against OpenAI and Microsoft, alleging copyright infringement.
 This case, along with a number of similar cases filed against AI companies, brings to the forefront a fundamental challenge in applying traditional copyright law to a revolutionary technology: Large Language Models (LLMs).
-More than any copyright case that precedes them, these cases grapple with a form of alleged infringement that defies conventional legal analysis.
+Perhaps more than any copyright case that precedes them, these cases grapple with a form of alleged infringement that defies conventional legal analysis.

-What are Large Language Models (LLMs) and How Do They Work?
+What are Large Language Models (LLMs)?

-Large Language Models, or LLMs, are gargantuan AI systems that use a vast corpus of training data and billions of parameters.
+Large Language Models, or LLMs, are gargantuan AI systems that use a vast corpus of training data and billions to trillions of parameters.
 They are designed to understand, generate, and manipulate human language.
 They learn patterns from the data, allowing them to perform a wide range of language tasks with remarkable fluency.
 Their inner workings are fundamentally different from any previous technology that has been the subject of copyright litigation, including traditional computer software.

 AI companies employ various methods to acquire this data –